 "Patton was an outstanding player at Kansas State and he's proven to be an outstanding coach.
 I'm very excited to have him at Tarleton," said Cole.

 A native of St. Louis, Missouri, Patton earned a bachelor’s degree in social science from Kansas State and then went on to coach four seasons at the high school level in Florida before returning to the college ranks as a defensive assistant.
 In his career, he has coached numerous all-conference players and had an NCAA All-American at Colorado Mesa in 2015.
 He has had over 10 former players continue their careers at the NFL level and was responsible for recruiting even more that went on to play professionally.

 “I'm excited to be at Tarleton and coach alongside Coach Whitten because he is a winner,” said Patton.
 “He has won here before.
 He showed me the vision of this school, and also being able to recruit football in the state of Texas, were big draws to making this decision for me.
 This is an opportunity where special things can be accomplished.
 I’m a competitor and this is an opportunity for me to come in and potentially win a national championship.”

-When the 2018 football season begins, Marc Martinez will begin his second season as a full-time linebackers coach for Tarleton state and third season with the Texan coaching staff overall after spending two seasons as a graduate assistant linebackers coach.
+When the 2019 football season begins, Marc Martinez will begin his third season as a full-time linebackers’ coach for Tarleton state, second season as the program’s Summer Camp Director, and fifth season with the Texan coaching staff overall after spending two seasons as a graduate assistant coach.